-- 4. The number and higher density of people inside the bus facilities, and the quality of outdoor air taken into the bus facilities for the purpose of diluting pollutants influence the air quality in bus facilities.
-There are two major areas of concern in bus facilities: - (i) adequacy of ventilation, i.e. supply and quality of outdoor air; and - (ii) infiltration of exhaust gases into bus compartments due to short-circuiting.

-- 5. Since it is difficult and resource intensive to effectively monitor the numerous air pollutants found inside bus facilities, an effective way to monitor the air quality is to measure appropriate surrogate air quality indicator(s).
+- 4. The number and higher density of people inside the railway facilities, and the quality of outdoor/make up air taken into the railway facilities for the purpose of diluting pollutants influence the air quality in railway facilities.
+The area of concern in railway facilities is the adequacy of ventilation, i.e. supply and quality of outdoor/make up air. - 5.
+Since it is difficult and resource intensive to effectively monitor the numerous air pollutants found inside railway facilities, an effective way to monitor the air quality is to measure appropriate surrogate air quality 'indicator(s)' which can indicate the adequacy of ventilation.
 The choice of surrogate indicator(s) depends on many factors: - (i) how representative they are of actual air quality; - (ii) ease of measurement; - (iii) ease of interpretation of results; - (iv) possibility of real-time monitoring; and - (v) feasibility of incorporating measurements into a schedule of routine maintenance procedures. - 6.
-Carbon dioxide (CO2) is selected as a surrogate indicator because its concentration in an indoor environment is a good indicator of the effectiveness of ventilation system and the adequacy of ventilation.
-As regards the infiltration of exhaust gases into bus compartments, the condition of bus bodies and components will be monitored during routine inspections by bus operators as well as during statutory vehicle examination. - 7.
-To allow flexibility for bus operators and to encourage them to strive for better air quality, a set of two-level air quality guidelines is established to act as the benchmark for evaluating and assessing air quality in bus facilities.
-The two-level air quality guidelines are as follows: - Level 1 represents good air quality of a comfortable bus facility at which there is no health concern identified. - Level 2 represents the air quality of a bus facility at which there is no health concern identified.
+Carbon dioxide is selected as a surrogate indicator because its concentration in an indoor environment is a good indicator of the effectiveness of ventilation system and the adequacy of ventilation. - 7.
+To allow flexibility for railway operators and to encourage them to strive for better air quality, a set of two-level air quality guidelines is established to act as the benchmark for evaluating and assessing air quality in railway facilities.
+The two-level air quality guidelines are as follows:

+Level 1 - represents good air quality of a comfortable railway facility at which there is no health concern identified.

+Level 2 - represents the air quality of a railway facility at which there is no health concern identified.